Have questions about buying, selling or renting during COVID-19? Learn more

 The Zillow Transaction and Assessment Dataset (ZTRAX) is the nation’s largest real estate database made freely available to U.S. academic, non-profit and government researchers.

-• Property characteristics, geographic information and prior valuations for approximately 150 million parcels in 3,100+ counties nationwide.
+• Property attributes such as characteristics, geographic information, and historical valuations for approximately 150 million parcels in 3,100+ counties, nationwide

 ZTRAX does not contain: